jasongrimes/hello-docker/README.md

   - `nginx/`:
     - `nginx.conf`: Config for Nginx web server and reverse proxy.
   - `src/`
-    - `App.js`: Basic React component that fetches `/api/hello` and renders the output.
+    - `App.js`: Basic React component that fetches a hello message from the api server and renders the output.
   - `Dockerfile`: Docker config for Nginx container
   - `package.json`: NPM packages for frontend app
 - `docker-compose.yml`: Orchestrate Docker containers in dev environments.